 4. Stock your kitchen with some good quality, time saving appliances.

 My pressure cooker is possibly the best thing I have put into my kitchen.
-It doubles as a slow cooker, but it also cooks a huge range of meals in half the time- and makes them so tender.
+It doubles as a slow cooker, but it also cooks a large list of meals in half the time.
 I use it at least 3-4 times a week to prepare quick family dinners.
 It also minimises dishes, because everything is prepared in the one easy to wash pot.
 I use a Philips All-in-One cooker which I swear by.
 (I’m not getting paid to say this, I just absolutely love it).
 I also recommend a good quality rice cooker and food processor.
 I have a Bosch food processor which has so many useful attachments.
 It gets used most days in my house.
 They are so worth the investment, as they make cooking easier and will save you SO much time!

 5. Double (or triple) recipes.

 Whenever you find yourself cooking grains, cook extra.
-It’s just as easy to cook three cups of rice or quinoa or cous cous as it is to cook one.
-And then, you can store the remainder in the fridge or freezer to add to another meal.
-Pre-cooked rice makes a tasty and speedy fried rice meal, or a side for curries.
-If you are making bolognese sauce or lasagne or curry, double the recipe and freeze half to re-heat for a quick weeknight meal.
-Same with meat.
-If you are making a roast chicken, add another one to the oven and store the meat in the fridge or freezer to add to a weeknight meal.
+It’s just as easy to cook three cups of rice, quinoa or cous cous as it is to cook one.
+And then, store the remainder in the fridge or freezer to add to another meal.
+Pre-cooked rice makes a tasty and speedy fried rice, or a side for curries.
+If you are making bolognese sauce, pasta sauce, lasagne or curry, double the recipe and freeze the remaining half to re-heat for a quick weeknight meal, served over rice or pasta.
+And do the same with meat.
+If you are making a roast chicken, add another one to the oven at the same time and store the meat in the fridge or freezer to add to a weeknight meal.

 6. Pick up a BBQ chicken, or roast your own on a Sunday.